What is Vulnerability Testing? Benefits, Tools, and Process

 What is Vulnerability Testing?

-Vulnerability testing, also known as vulnerability assessment or scanning, is a systematic process of identifying, evaluating, and assessing weaknesses, flaws, or vulnerabilities in computer systems, networks, applications, or other digital assets.
+Vulnerability testing is a systematic process of identifying, evaluating, and assessing weaknesses, flaws, or vulnerabilities in computer systems, networks, applications, or other digital assets.

 Vulnerability testing aims to discover security weaknesses that malicious actors could exploit proactively and provides actionable insights for remediation.